-All submissions published in the Underground Writers zine from issue 17 onward will be paid a flat rate of $50 (that’s Australian dollars), regardless of length, style, or previous publishing experience.
+All submissions published in the Underground Writers zine from issue 17 onward will be paid a flat rate of AUD$50 (that’s Australian dollars), regardless of length, style, or previous publishing experience.
 As we are a free, un-funded, not-for-profit, volunteer organisation we rely entirely on our fabulous Patreon supporters to pay our writers.
-The more money we make through Patreon the more writers we can afford to publish; it’s as simple and difficult as that.
+The more money we make through Patreon the more writers we can afford to publish: it’s as simple and difficult as that.
 So if you like what we do and want us to keep doing it please consider supporting us on Patreon.
-There are a number of rewards, and all of our regular Patreons receive our original content first; that’s all book reviews, TBR lists, interviews, and issues delivered to our supporters before anyone else!
+There are a number of rewards, and all of our regular Patreons receive our original content first: all book reviews, TBR lists, interviews, blog posts and issues delivered to our supporters before anyone else!

-Submissions for issue 20, Nostalgia, are now closed.
-Any submissions sent to us now will be considered for issue 21 (theme still to be released), due out early February 2018.
+Submissions for issue 21, Mythological Figures, are now open.
+Any submissions sent to us now will be considered for issue 21, due out early February 2018.

 As much as we’d love to say Let Your Creativity Run Free!, we do have some rules and regulations to follow, but they’re pretty straightforward.
 If you’re unsure of any of the guidelines, feel free to contact us.